What is Culture Shock?

 There are several typical stages of culture shock that people go through when adapting to a new culture.

-- Symptoms of Culture Shock: This is the period when everything appears different and weird, if not worse.
+- Symptoms of Culture Shock: This is when everything appears different and weird, if not worse.
 Symptoms of culture shock become evident, including a longing to spend time with people of your own culture.

 - Adaptation: This final stage occurs when the individual can appreciate life and companionship in the new culture.